blackb6a/blackb6a-ctf-2023-challenges/16-red-scarf/README.md

 > What if I could go back to the moment when we first met
 > Stop the rain, the time, mistakes we’ve made

-Sometimes you may need to reincarnate endlessly to save your beloved ones, and perhaps it may be futile after all...
+Sometimes you may need to reincarnate endlessly to save your beloved ones, but perhaps it may be futile after all...

 ## Notes